angst7/stm32-breakout-mk2/readme.md

 * Standard 6-Pin programming header for ST/Link
 * 3mm mounting holes

+##Note regarding part population##

+For STM32F405 parts, Populate C1 and C3 with 2.2uF capacitors.
+Do not populate C5, R9.
+For STM32F41x, STM32F4x1 parts, Populate R9 and C1 with 0 ohm Resistor.
+Populate C5 with 4.7uF capacitor.
+Do not populate C3.

 ##License##

 This work is licensed under [CC Attribution 3.0 United States](https://creativecommons.org/licenses/by/3.0/us/).